ayusefi/awsim-autonomous-research/src/awsim_localization/README.md

-# AWSIM NDT Localization - Real-Time Vehicle Positioning for Autonomous Driving
+# AWSIM Localization - Real-Time Vehicle Positioning for Autonomous Driving

-> Achieve centimeter-level vehicle localization in AWSIM using NDT scan matching - your autonomous vehicle knows exactly where it is at all times!
+> Achieve centimeter-level vehicle localization in AWSIM using NDT or GICP scan matching - your autonomous vehicle knows exactly where it is at all times!

 ## See It In Action